cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

 # <a name="ssh"></a>Using SSH to distribute DC/OS across your nodes

-**Prerequisite:** If your SSH key has a passphrase, you must decrypt your SSH key before installing DCOS.
+**Prerequisite:** If your SSH key has a passphrase, you must decrypt your SSH key before installing DC/OS.
 For information on how to decrypt your SSH key, see [these instructions][3].

 ### <a name="config-json"></a>4\.1 Configure your cluster